Thangiee/MARS-back-end/README.md

 #### Account Info

-Get info of the current account or specify {*username*} to get info about a specific account.
+Get info of the current account or specify {*netid*} to get info about a specific account.

 To get multiple specific accounts by specifying {*netids*}, which are net ids separated by comma. <br/>
 Example: `http://52.33.35.165:8080/api/account/?net-ids=demo123,aaa123`